Disappearance of Melanie Ethier: Assault by friends

-None of the teenagers present at the Chatwin residence on the night of Ethier's disappearance are still considered suspects by police.
-Early in the investigation, however, much of the public's suspicion fell on the male friends who were present the evening of 28–29 September 1996.
 Police first took statements from the boys on Monday, 30 September at their high school, with the vice principal as the only other adult present.
 Rumours about their involvement in the mystery negatively affected the mental health of all three boys.
 Two investigators, OPP Constable Kevin Murphy and New Liskeard Police Detective Dwight Thib, made a more forceful attempt to question two of the boys - Jay Denomme and Neil Fortier - later in the investigation, entering the Fortier home and cornering the teenagers.
 During this interaction, Denomme phoned his father who instructed him to say nothing until he arrived and then rushed to the house, confronting the police and warning them they would face consequences if they made any more attempts to interrogate the boys (who were still minors at the time) without their parents present.
 Police only interviewed Dave Bromley once, with him seated in the back of a police cruiser parked in his parents' driveway.
 Of the three, only Fortier was ever asked to take a polygraph test, which he passed, though the other two both volunteered to be tested.

 Ethier's then-boyfriend Neil Fortier would later state that his biggest regret in life was not walking her home that night.
 He has also stated that even decades later some locals continue to accuse him of being responsible for the disappearance, either through negligence or by murdering her.
 Ryan Chatwin, whose family lived in the Pine Avenue residence where Ethier spent her last night, has also stated he feels extraordinary guilt for not having the foresight to walk her home, and his family has also expressed deep guilt.
 In a 2021 interview, Jay Denomme said he still thinks about Melanie multiple times per week.
 Although he does not believe the others present that night were involved in what happened to Ethier, Dave Bromley has stated he remains critical of their decision not to walk her home.

 Celine Ethier has repeatedly stated she does not blame the Chatwin family or Melanie's friends for her daughter's disappearance and does not suspect they were involved.
 Melanie's best friend at the time stated in a 2021 interview that she believes the accusations made against the boys who were present that night are unfounded, and that it is "unfair" to criticize them for not walking her home as prior to the disappearance many in the community felt their town was a safe place.

-With the exception of Fortier, no other person who was present that evening still resides in the Temiskaming area.

 Another boy who had dated Ethier for some time prior to the summer of 1996 was also eliminated as a suspect early on in the investigation.